Table of Contents

-Many blood tests will assess your HCT levels, the CBC test being the most common test to do this.
+When you get blood work done many tests will assess your HCT levels (the CBC test being the most common test to do this).

 HCT stands for Hematocrit.
-Other names for HCT are Packed Cell Volume (PCV) and Erythroctye Volume Fraction (EVF).
+(Other names for HCT are Packed Cell Volume (PCV) and Erythrocyte Volume Fraction (EVF)).

-HCT Stands for the volume (or percentage %) of red blood cells in your blood.
+HCT results show the volume (or percentage %) of red blood cells in your blood.

-The normal range of results for these markers are
+The normal range for HCT results for these markers are

 - 38.5% – 50% for men